apache/flink/docs/content.zh/docs/connectors/table/hive/hive_read_write.md

 Multi-thread is used to split hive's partitions.
 You can use `table.exec.hive.load-partition-splits.thread-num` to configure the thread number.
 The default value is 3 and the configured value should be bigger than 0.

+###

+In some case, you may create an external table referring another table, but the partition columns is a subset of the referred table.
+Then when read the external table, there will be sub-directories in the partition directory of the external table.
+You can use `table.exec.hive.read-partition-with-subdirectory.enabled` to configure Flink to read the sub-directories or skip them directly.
+The default value is true, it will read the sub-directories.
+Otherwise, it will throw the exception "not a file: xxx" when the partition's directory contains any sub-directory.

 ## Temporal Table Join

 You can use a Hive table as a temporal table, and then a stream can correlate the Hive table by temporal join.